Robert Johnson (prison officer): Air Force service

 He joined the Air Force as a military policeman and retired after 20 years as a master sergeant.
 He was stationed at Nellis Air Force Base, Shaw Air Force Base, Ellsworth Air Force Base and Myrtle Beach Air Force Base.

-Lee Correctional Institution incident
+Attempted assassination

 On the morning of March 5, 2010, Johnson was the victim of a hit orchestrated by criminals within Lee Correctional Institution.
 That morning, a gunman broke into Johnson's home and shot him six times with a .38 caliber revolver in the stomach and chest before leaving him for dead.
 Johnson's wife, Mary, was home but uninjured.

 Johnson was targeted by prisoners at the facility as retaliation for stopping contraband items such as drugs and cell phones from entering the prison.
 Following the shooting, Johnson began advocating for cell phone blocking technology in prisons around the country.
 In 2014, Sean Echols was charged for his role in the attempted murder.